Unforgettable film, innovation and consistency of offer are at the core of Curzon.

 CURZON BLOOMSBURY REOPENS AFTER REDEVELOPMENT

-2015 has seen the company’s most successful box office year to date with released including Still Alice grossing more than £2.6 million and Andrew Haigh’s 45 years which is the first day-and-date release to cross the £1 million mark at the UK box office.
+In 2015 CAE had the most successful box-office year to date with releases including Still Alice grossing more than £2.6 million and Andrew Haigh’s 45 years which was the first day-and-date release to cross the £1 million mark at the UK box office.
+In 2016 CAE released the critically acclaimed and commercially successful Love & Friendship, Anomalisa and Son of Saul.

 2015 - Best Actress for Julianne Moore in Still Alice